derong97/ReadME/automation/README.md

 2. Start the deployment in root mode: `sudo ./main.sh`
    - Key in the information, when prompted
      - For default region, please enter: `us-east-1`
+     - For public-private keypair name: (up to you)
    - The important key-value pairs will be stored in `logs.log`

 # Tear Down Instructions